fetzu/memoire-iotbs/jbono_MEMOIRE_071-Bibliographie.md

 American Culture*, Westport CT/London, Praeger, 2006.

-CURTIN, Michael, « The Discourse of ‹ Scientific Anti-Communism › in the ‹ Golden Age › of Documentary », *Cinema Journal*, Vol. 32, No. 1,
+CURTIN, Michael, « The Discourse of ‹ Scientific Anti-Communism › in the ‹ Golden Age › of Documentary », *Cinema Journal*, vol. 32, n° 1,
 automne 1992, pp. 3-25.

 DOWDY, Andrew, *The films of the fifties: The American state of mind*,